 Stuart Little is a 1945 children's novel by Elwyn Brooks "E. B." White (1899-1985).
 It concerns the story of a mouse born to human parents in New York City.
 The early chapters concerns his everyday life in the City and encounter with a friend who saves his life, Margalo the bird.When Margalo flies away, Stuart leaves the city in a quest to find her.
 He acquires a gasoline-powered model car and travels the country.
 He finds employment as a substitute teacher from time to time.
 The most notable event includes finding a love interest in his own size, Harriet Ames.
 They go to a single date before he leaves to continue his quest.
 The novel has no resolution.Stuart Little was adapted to a namesake film in 1999, which combined live-action and computer animation.
 The voice for the main character was provided by Michael J. Fox.
 It was a box office hit, so naturally it received sequels: Stuart Little 2 (2002) and Stuart Little 3: Call of the Wild (2006).
 The second film was more of the same and did reasonably well at the box office.
-The third film was fully computer-animated, also directly released to video.
+The third film was fully computer-animated, and also released Direct-to-Video.
 An animated series was created in 2003 but only lasted a single season, 13 episodes.

 Tropes in the book include: